Technical Roadmap

 Rules for Naming a Variable

-• An identifier cannot start with a number.
+• An identifier cannot begin with a number.

-• Python is case-sensitive.
+• A variable name is case-sensitive.
 Age, age, and AGE are all different variables.

-• Cannot use symbols like @, $, %, !, or spaces anywhere in the name.
+• A variable cannot use symbols like @, $, %, !, or spaces anywhere in it

 PYTHON